KDE/smb4k/README.md

 Copyright
 ---------
 Smb4K is released under the terms of the [GNU General Public License (GPL), version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
-A copy of the license is available in the file COPYING.
+A copy of the license is available in the subdirectory LICENSES.

 Latest Version